rda0/bootstrap/README.markdown

     name
         Name of the lv or file to be created (`-root` or `-boot` will be appended) pool
-        Volume group name or file-based image base path (when `--file` is used) dist
+        Volume group name or file-based image base-path (when `--file` is used) dist
         Distribution name (example: `debian`, `ubuntu`)
     release